-For diamond drill bit, welding is the most used method of attaching diamond segment on the core barrel.
-Diamond drill bits are ideal for drilling holes in hard materials like these:
+For diamond core drill bit, welding is the most used method of attaching diamond segment on the core barrel.
+Diamond core drill bits are ideal for drilling holes in hard materials like these:

 - Glass, beach glass, fused glass, and sheet glass

 - Ceramics, porcelain, tiles, glazed pottery, dinnerware, and china

 This article is mainly about the production process and features of welded diamond core drill bit.